We can’t change the lives of girl scouts without YOU!

 • First Aid/CPR - Required for activity

-Nothing is more important than the safety of our girls!
-If the Safety Activity Checkpoints requires a First Aider to accompany girls' chosen activity, the First Aid/CPR training is a requirement so that everyone can be safe.
+Nothing is more important than the safety of our Girl Scouts!
+If the Safety Activity Checkpoints requires a First Aider to accompany troops' chosen activity, the First Aid/CPR training is a requirement so that everyone can be safe.
 You can find a class near you (fire stations, hospital, parks and recreation and colleges often offer courses), check out chapter four in Volunteer Essentials for more information, or view available Girl Scout workshops.

 • Build Your Outdoor Skills